peterkappus/hugo-pk/content/blog/basic-agile-terminology/index.md

 ## Basic agile frameworks
 The two basic agile frameworks that many teams adopt (which can be mixed together) are **Scrum** and **Kanban**.

 **Scrum** is about committing to doing a specific chunk of work in a given time period called a **Sprint**.
 Think about the notion of a rugby scrum where the whole team is involved in a single clear goal within a fixed timeframe.
-It's great for building new products when the business can stay "hands off" for a couple of weeks at a time.

 **Kanban**, by contrast, is about maximising the continuous flow of work through the system on a perpetual basis.
-It's great for BAU and work which can't be easily planned.
+It's great for BAU and work which can't be easily planned when new work must be continuously added to the system.

 Let's look deeper.

-In both cases, a **product owner** maintains a **product backlog** which is a list of **user stories** (various user needs & desires framed from the user's perspective).
+In both cases, a **product owner** maintains a **product backlog** which is a **ranked**  list of **user stories** (various user needs & desires framed from the user's perspective).
 User stories may have specific **acceptance criteria** which describes how a user would determine that this ticket is done, but doesn't define how the team should do the actual work.
+They may also use a **"Definition of Done"** which defines when the story is considered complete and work on it can stop.

+The user story is the smallest unit of work which independently delivers value.
+The [I.N.V.E.S.T.](https://en.wikipedia.org/wiki/INVEST_(mnemonic)) mnemonic is useful for remembering that stories should be **Individual** (not dependent on other stories to deliver value), **Negotiable** (there should be some wiggle room in the story; it's not a contract), **Valuable** (if it doesn't deliver value to stakeholders, don't do it), **Estimatable** (if you can't estimate how big/complex it is, it's probably too vague), **Small**/Sized appropriately (if a story is too big, it can be impossible to plan/prioritise/deliver), **Testable** (if you can't test the story, it's too vague or not written correctly).

 A larger story which may take several weeks or months to implement is sometimes called an **epic**.
 It may be broken into smaller user stories which can be delivered in a few days.

-The team is **cross-functional** meaning that they have complimentary skill sets and mutual accountability to each other.
-It means the team has all the skills necessary to design, build, test, and deploy a solution which provides value to the end-user without going outside the team.
+An agile team should be **cross-functional** meaning that they have _complimentary skills_ and _mutual accountability_ to each other.
+It means the team has all the skills necessary to design, build, test, deploy, and support a solution which provides real value to the end-user without having to go outside the team.

 ## Scrum
 In scrum, the team commits to what they will do in the sprint in a **sprint planning** session (involving the whole team).
-In kanban, the team may still do a light-weight "just in time" planning session for each new piece of work as it enters the workflow.
+It's great for building new products when the business can let the team focus on delivering a specific set of user stories for a couple of weeks at a time without interrupting them with new work.

 Usually every morning, the team has a short (15min maximum) check-in with each other called the **daily stand-up** which is often done standing up near some type of board, screen or other **information radiator** where they can visualise their work in progress (or **WIP**).
 At the standup, each team member will share what they've done yesterday, what they're committing to doing today, and where they need help from their teammates or the **delivery manager** (sometimes called a **Scrum master** or **Agile master**) to liaise with someone outside the team to remove a **blocker**.
+It's like a tiny planning and retrospective session covering the previous and current days.

+Teams may also update a **burn down chart** every day to show how much work has been completed and how much remains.
+This helps to see if the team is working at a good pace or if something about the work or workflow needs to be changed.
+A good burn down should show work being completed at a smooth and continuous rate.

-When the sprint is over and the work has been delivered, the team conducts a **sprint review** (hopefully demonstrating working software to any interested parties).
+After the designated number of days (usually two weeks) has passed and the committed work has (hopefully) been delivered, the team conducts a **sprint review** (hopefully demonstrating working software to any interested parties).
 Then they'll hold a full-team **retrospective** to come up with ideas to continually improve their **ways of working** (e.g. the process they follow to do the work).
 Some people use the term **[Kaizen](https://en.wikipedia.org/wiki/Kaizen)** which means "change for the better" in Japanese.

 Some teams also have a **pre-planning** session or **backlog refinement** session to ensure the items at the top of the backlog are well-defined and understood by the whole team.

 ## Kanban
 The other major agile framework, **kanban**, comes from another Japanese word which means "signboard".
-The kanban method originated at Toyota where sign cards would be placed in a stack of automobile parts (e.g. tires) to indicate when the assembly technicians should request more stock.
+The kanban method originated at Toyota where sign cards would be placed near the bottom of a stack of automobile parts (e.g. tires) to indicate the moment where the assembly technicians should request more stock.
 In this way, they reduced excess inventory build up and ensured parts were always available when needed.

 In software development, kanban creates a visible workflow of different states and encourages individuals to "pull" work through the system as they have capacity to prevent unfinished work from building up.
 The four basic steps of kanban are to:

 1. Visualise the workflow
 2. Limit work in progress
-3. Make the process explicit
+3. Make policies explicit
-4. Maximise flow (use data!)
+4. Remove [waste](https://www.isixsigma.com/dictionary/8-wastes-of-lean/) and maximise flow (using data!)

 Read more about [getting started with kanban](https://medium.com/startup-patterns/kanban-in-5-easy-steps-68e7bd0647b6).